coh516/DMTPOET/README.md

 ```
 and open on localhost 6789 to test out ...

-Status and Milestones
+Status and Milestones and ToDo list
 ===

 As of Jan 2, 2014, The two stage document graph model is completed.
 As of Feb 16, 2014, The Gui renderer and data modeler is completed.
 As of April 25, 2014, the tool is useable, but there are architectural errata that need to be addressed
   - most importantly, the vector reindexing needs to be properly handled from the graph.rebuild and gfx.render functions without additional measures taken from the individual editing commands
-  - remove the unnessary function.prototype.bind calls, should use anonymous functions with arguments when possible, and closures instead for performance reasoning .. firefox's closure handling is extremely effecient.
+  - remove the unnessary function.prototype.bind calls, should use anonymous functions with arguments when possible, and closures instead for performance reasoning

 - ~~necessary refactor required to separate the graph data from the graph instance function in the graphLookup object to serialize the typed set~~
 - the ui should be built from both node based partial template structures and point modules